There was an error with your log in

 View of the Corsican mountains

-• To avoid the closed circle of solitude, you’ll climb across the slopes of Monte Cintu and over the highest point on the GR20, the Pointe des Éboulis.
-You descend into the small Melarie Valley, where you may have the chance to spot mouflons!
-Your accommodation, a shepherd’s hut in Vallone, is ideally located by a stream, with the backdrop of a starry sky to accompany you through the night.
+• To break free from the solitude of the high mountains, you’ll climb across the slopes of Monte Cinto and reach the highest point on the GR20: Pointe des Éboulis.
+From there, you descend into the small Melarie Valley, where you might spot wild mouflons.
+Your accommodation for the night is a shepherd’s hut in Vallone, set beside a stream and under a sky full of stars—a truly idyllic spot to rest.

 Meals: Breakfast, picnic lunch, and dinner